ronik-design/slush-gh-pages/README.md

 * What is the hostname for your site?
 [Leave blank if not using a custom domain]
   - This will create or modify your `CNAME` file for a custom domain.
 * Who is authoring the site?
+* Twitter username?
+  - [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) is installed by default, and can make use of this.
 * Please describe your site.
 * What is the timezone for your site?
   - This will detect your system TZ as the default.